 5. Make sure the PCI Express X4_3 Slot Bandwidth is M.2 mode and Storage Boot Option Control is UEFI.
 After that, save the changes and exit BIOS.

 Now, you could boot from the cloned M.2 SSD drive and use your computer as normal.

 In the end

 To clone M 2 SSD to M 2 SSD effortlessly, you need a great M.2 SSD cloner like AOMEI Backupper.
-It could not only clone hard drive with secure boot, but also improve the performance of your computer.
-And you are allowed to adjust the partition size of destination disk and fix the cloned hard drive show wrong size.
+It could not only clone hard drive with a secure boot, but also improve the performance of your computer.
+And you are allowed to adjust the partition size of the destination disk and fix the cloned hard drive show wrong size.

 If you want to protect unlimited PCs and Servers, you could consider using AOMEI Backupper Technician Plus to enjoy more advanced features, like command line utility to backup/restore/clone, migrate OS to SSD, restore to dissimilar hardware computer, delete old backup images after exceeding the backup number to retain, etc.